andrewkshim/react-animatronics/docs/walkthrough.md

 );
 ```

+Let's start with the `<Animatronics>` component.

 The `<Animatronics>` component is the "animation runner".
 It provides functions
 and context to its children that allow you to run animations involving any
-controlled component in its decendants.
+**controlled component** in its decendants.

 The `<Animatronics>` component requires an `animations` prop that we'll
 describe in the last part of this section.
-For now, let's focus on the props
+For now, let's focus on the
-that it passes into its child.
-The most important prop is the `playAnimation`
-function.
-When you call `playAnimation`, react-animatronics will execute
+`playAnimation` prop it passes into its child.
+When you call `playAnimation`,
-the `animations` you've declared.
+react-animatronics will execute the `animations` you've declared.

 If you need to execute logic after `playAnimation` has completed, you can either
 pass a callback or call `.then` on the returned promise: